jubatus/jubakit/doc/source/architecture/dataset.rst

 Note that some features like index-based record access cannot be used over non-static Datasets.

-Datasets constructed from infinite Loaders are Non-static by default.
+Datasets constructed from infinite Loaders are non-static by default.
 You cannot specify ``static=True`` when using infinite Loaders.

 Schema Prediction